OSCILLATIONS AND WAVES - 2022/3

 They also have the opportunity to receive feedback on their ability to apply the topics covered during the Oscillations and Waves lectures through:

 - Small group tutorial sessions

-- Exercise sheets and model solutions made available through the Virtual Learning Environment
+- Exercise sheets and model solutions made available through the Virtual Learning Environment following class tutorials

 - Multiple Choice revision questions during the lecture sessions